Diamond H Ranch Braunvieh Bulls for Sale

 (and ready to go to work!)

 I feel the obligation to comment on our weaning and yearling weights.
-The past 10 years, with the last 5 in particular, have been difficult, weather wise on the Diamond H. The last 5 years, we have averaged 1/2 of our normal rainfall, and as of July 2 we are 3 inches behind for the year, when everyone else is ahead!
+Over the years we have had “set in stone” standards for wean and yearling weights that be a bull in our program.
+Against every fiber in my being, I have had to “fudge” on those standards.
+Since the widespread drought of 2011, our area has suffered drastically from drought.
+The last 7 years, we have averaged 1/2 of our normal rainfall, and without 8 inches received in just 3 weeks of November, 2024 would have been the 8th straight!
 I have learned, first hand, that takes an ongoing and cumulative toll on not only the quantity, but, perhaps more importantly, the quality of the grass as well.
 There is NO microbiological activity in our soil…. it is not healthy.
 The result of that fact began showing up in our performance numbers about this time last year.
 I can’t blame that on the cows, nor the genetics.
 Truth is, the cows have done quite well, all things considered.
 They have consistently bred back, including ALL second calf heifers!
 They are holding body score reasonably well…they just don’t have the groceries to produce to their genetic capability.
+It shows in the performance numbers, but believe me when I say: given some groceries, these cattle will shine!

 Spring Born 2022 Bulls